2125.1 Voting for Approval of Promotion/Tenure

 At the committee meeting, the provost will distribute copies of the preliminary ballots with the tabulated votes indicated.

-- Those who received a majority of “yes” votes on the preliminary ballot will be presented as a group to the committee for a collective approving vote.
+- Those who received 75% or more “yes” votes on the preliminary ballot will be presented as a group to the committee for a collective approving vote.
+The table below outlines the number of "yes" votes, based on the number of eligible voting members, needed to be included in the collective approving vote.

 If the motion passes by a majority vote, then all will be approved by the vote in the preliminary ballot.

-- Those who did not receive a majority of “yes” votes on the preliminary ballot will be discussed individually and then voted on at least once and no more than three times during the meeting.
+- Those who did not receive a unanimous “yes” vote (100%) on the preliminary ballot will be discussed individually and then voted on at least once and no more than three times during the meeting.

 - A second vote on a given case may be requested by any voting committee member at any time during the meeting.
 A third vote may be requested after all cases have been voted on at least once.
 In the case of multiple votes, the last vote taken will be recorded as the committee's official vote.